saha0073/Satellite-Imaging-Analysis-with-SamGeo/README.md

 ## Overview

-The notebook in this repository follows the official [samgeo automatic mask generator example](https://samgeo.gishub.org/examples/automatic_mask_generator/).
-It shows how to:
+This notebook shows how to:

 - Download or use your own satellite image (GeoTIFF)
 - Visualize the image on an interactive map using [leafmap](https://leafmap.org/)